akhiljay/wpt-javascript-testing/readme.md

 You can add the WPT script outline above into the "script" section of webpagetest.org site.
 Once it's added go ahead and run your tests

 ## Gotchas
 * Webpagetest does not show the fetches it made to prefetch cache.
-So don't owrry if it's missing from the waterfall
+So don't worry if it's missing from the waterfall.

 ## Feedback and Results
 Personally, I feel WPT is an amazing tool to rapidly test new ideas as long as it involves modifying the HTML file.
-I am currently testing some of these ideas and will post results of our testing soon.
+I am currently testing some of the new ideas out there and will post results of our testing soon.

 ## Credits
 * Addy Osmani - For the quicklink library